doyle-lab-ucla/auto-qchem/Install.md

 python -m pip install imolecule==0.1.13
 ```

-Clone autoqchem from github, if you don't have git, please install git for your OS [git installation webpage](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-Note that the last argument to this command is a local directory to which auto-qchem will be installed, please update it to a suitable one.
-For the purpose of this instructions I will use ```some_directory```
+Clone autoqchem from github.
+If you don't have ```git```, please install ```git``` for your OS [git installation webpage](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+Note that
+ the last argument to the command below is a local directory to which auto-qchem will be installed, please update it to
+ a suitable one.
+It can be anywhere, but it needs to either be empty or not yet existing.
+For the purpose of this instructions I will use ```some_directory```.
+  A good example would be ```~/software/github/auto-qchem```.
 ```bash
 git clone https://github.com/PrincetonUniversity/auto-qchem.git some_directory
 ```